Power Sources links

 The following first explains the device design and its fundamental mode of operation in order to thereafter provide a detailed explanation of the measuring method and the determination of the surface-tension values for running substrate webs.

 Fig. 1 illustrates the entire surface-tension measuring device for running substrate.
 The light source device 1 essentially consists of an industrial broadband light source 4 (e.g. the combination of deuterium, halogen and IR lamps and the voltage supply and control unit 5).
-The joint light beam path is aligned via a lens system 6 and polarization filter 7 onto the acousto-optic filter 8.
+The join light beam path is aligned via a lens system 6 and polarization filter 7 onto the acousto-optic filter 8.
 The HF generator 9 for e.g. 10 - 100 MHz makes an infinitely variable wavelength tuning in the range from 200 nm to 5000 nm possible.

 It is similarly possible to perform the detection at specific wavelengths with broadband or narrow band illumination in the IR wavelength range of, for example, 1200 - 1800 nm and monolithic spectrometers in order to replace the expensive acousto-optic converters.